goweki/full.stacked/README.md

 Uncopyright - No permissions are needed to copy, distribute or modify the code in this repository.

-Credit is appreciated but not required
+Credit is appreciated but not required.

 Terms and Conditions: _Do Whatever the Hell You Like_